cortetj/NothingJS/README.md

 # Nothing
-Nothing based on nothing doing nothing
+Nothing based on nothing doing nothing more than NothingJS

 *pronoun*